genuine-linux/genuine/README.md

 [Genuine] (http://genuine-linux.github.io/genuine)
 =======

-Genuine GNU/Linux is a free operating system (OS) for your devices.
+Genuine GNU/Linux is a free operating system for your devices.

 An operating system is the set of basic programs and utilities that make your devices run.